 Accidents or recreational activities can also cause traumatic injuries to the hand and upper extremity.
 Fractures (broken bones) and ligament, tendon, or nerve injuries are quite common.
 Our fellowship-trained hand surgeons are equipped to handle all of these injuries and help maximize your recovery.

 Lumps and bumps frequently occur in the hands and wrists.
 Many are benign, fluid-filled masses like mucous cysts, retinacular cysts, and ganglion cysts.
-Others are benign, solid masses such as lipomas, fibromas, and giant cell tumors of tendon sheath, or bone tumors like enchondromas.
-Our physicians can guide your treatment from possible needle aspiration, to biopsy, to removal and reconstruction.
+Others are benign, solid masses such as lipomas, fibromas, and giant cell tumors of tendon sheath or bone tumors like enchondromas.
+Our physicians can guide your treatment from possible needle aspiration and biopsy to removal and reconstruction.